DD Organizations’ Top IT Challenges

 Do you feel like you’re solving the problems your DD county board faces?
 Or just dealing with them?

 There’s a big difference between truly eliminating a core challenge, and just finding a way to live with it.
-However, if any organizations get complacent, they open themselves up to major risks — extensive system downtime, severe security risks, and HIPAA noncompliance fines.
+However, if any organization gets complacent, they open themselves up to major risks — extensive system downtime, severe security risks, extra IT expenses, and HIPAA noncompliance fines.

-As always, the process of addressing these issues begins with knowledge.
+As always, the process of addressing these issues begin with knowledge.
 Do you know what your own core challenges are?

 8 Challenges County Boards Of DD Organizations Face